How do you nurture your leads?

 For example, you wouldn’t send the same offer to those leads who have already responded (e.g., signed up for free or purchased it).

-A standalone email can be sent bi-weekly (twice per week) or once a month.
+A standalone email can be sent bi-weekly or even once a month.
 The timing of your marketing campaign can serve to ignite your leads and begin the process of nurturing them ultimately increasing lead generation.

-Pat Flynn recently sent a standalone email to his subscribers, requesting that they participate in his “Will It Fly Experiment” – which would further boost his book sales.
+Pat Flynn once sent a standalone email to his subscribers requesting that they participate in his “Will It Fly Experiment” in order to boost his book sales.

 4. Lead Nurturing Letters

 You’ll never get 100% of your PPC leads to convert.
 No one gets that conversion rate in any email campaign.
 Period!

 According to MarketingSherpa, “79% of marketing leads never convert into sales.
 Lack of lead nurturing is the common cause of this poor performance.”

 Most brands and marketers spend a lot of money running PPC ads on Google Ads, Facebook, Instagram, and other platforms.

 If you can relate to this, then I’ve got a simple question for you:

 “How are you nurturing these leads?”